1 / 10

 Space and practicality: Kia Sportage boot space

 Front-seat occupants step up fairly high into the Sportage, which has a raised driving position compared to a regular hatchback that drivers find so appealing.
 There’s a good view over the tall dashboard and the seat can be raised up very high to give shorter drivers a clear view over the bonnet – it goes up so high, in fact, the head restraint almost touches the roof.
 Drivers can see the contoured bulges on the bonnet, which helps them place the front end more accurately when parking.
+If you want to know measurements, the Kia Sportage's dimensions are just under 4.5m long and a little over 1.8m wide.

 Models with electric seats have easy-adjust controls on the side of the seat, and the manual adjusters aren’t too heavy.
 The steering wheel moves in and out, plus up and down, making it easy to get comfortable behind the wheel.
 The dashboard is practical, with cupholders, plenty of space for stowing smartphones, useful door bins and even a little storage slot in the driver’s door pull.
 The centre cubby is reasonably deep and the armrest slides back and forth.